 That might not be enough.
-Lots of teams are working different timezones, especially modern companies that have been able to spread their service, thinking global from day 1.
+Lots of teams are working in different timezones, especially modern companies that have been able to spread their service, thinking globally from day 1.

-To improve collaboration and take your customer experience to the fullest, ask your agents (also known as operator) who are handling customers' conversations to sum-up conversations.
+To improve collaboration and take your customer experience to the fullest, ask your agents (also known as operators) who are handling customers' conversations to sum up conversations.
 Here is why you should set these things up over your company:

 - It'll save a lot of time for your agent or your dedicated team.
-Instead of spending 10 minutes reading what went wrong, simply read the main information and take the decisions upon it.
+Instead of spending 10 minutes reading what went wrong, simply read the main information and take decisions about it.
 You're giving responsibility to everyone.

 - It'll increase the quality of your answers thanks to better context and information shared over the specific thread.

-- Increase ownership by mentioning the right people that should take the lead upon the conversation.
-People are more able to take decision when they know they have the ability to do so.
+- Increase ownership by mentioning the right people that should take the lead in the conversation.
+People are more able to take decisions when they know they have the ability to do so.

 There are many other things you could set up inside your company to improve collaboration.
-Those are just a nice and modern start.
+Those are just nice and modern starts.